Quest 64

-Quest 64 (Holy Magic Century in Europe, Australia and New Zealand, Eltale Monsters (エルテイル モンスターズ, Eruteiru Monsutāzu) in Japan) is a role-playing video game (RPG) developed by Imagineer for the Nintendo 64.
-It was released in North America in June 1998 by THQ, Europe in September 1998 by Konami and July 1999 by Imagineer.
+Quest 64 (Holy Magic Century in Europe, Australia, and New Zealand, Eltale Monsters (エルテイル モンスターズ, Eruteiru Monsutāzu) in Japan) is a role-playing video game (RPG) developed by Imagineer for the Nintendo 64.
+It was released in North America in June 1998 by THQ, Europe in September 1998 by Konami and Japan in July 1999 by Imagineer.
 It is the first role-playing video game released for the system in North America.

 After Quest 64's moderate financial success, a sequel was in consideration by the developer Imagineer.
 However, only the sequel's story was revealed before it was ultimately cancelled.
-Imagineer released two other related games for the Game Boy Color: Quest: Brian's Journey and a maze game called Quest: Fantasy Challenge.
+Imagineer released two other related games for the Game Boy Color: Quest: Brian's Journey and Quest: Fantasy Challenge (a clone of Mr. Do!).

 Plot

 The game's story is set in Celtland, a fantastic medieval world that resembles Ireland.
 The playable character is an apprentice mage named Brian.
 Brian sets off to find his father, who has left the monastery of the mages - the player learns later that his father is looking for a thief who has stolen the "Eletale Book".
 The player must also collect elemental gems, which have been hoarded by powerful criminals, before confronting the game's final boss.